- Discover beautiful Yangshuo and the Yulong River on a bike ride and bamboo rafting

 The rest of your time here is free to explore and get involved with optional activities.
-Optional activities include: getting a massage, a trip to Leshan to see the world’s largest stone Buddha, or a trip to a traditional tea house.
+Optional activities include: getting a massage, a trip to Leshan to see the world’s largest stone Buddha, a trip to a traditional tea house, or helping out at a local charitable programme.
 On day 9, you’ll catch a night train to Xi’an.

 Day 10-11: Xi’an